Simple patterns for aggregating on DynamoDB

 Pattern 4: Aggregate in real-time using Tinybird as a secondary index

 Tinybird is a real-time data platform that runs on AWS.
 It's built on open source ClickHouse® and is optimized for low-latency, high-concurrency reads and writes for OLAP workloads.
-It offers a native DynamoDB Connector, a familiar SQL query interface, and an "instant API" experience to publish query results as scalable REST API Endpoints that integrate with your app.
+It offers a native DynamoDB Connector, gives you the ability to query DynamoDB tables with SQL, and features an "instant API" experience to publish query results as scalable REST API Endpoints that integrate with your app.

 In this approach, you effectively use Tinybird as a secondary index of your DynamoDB table, but with a data structure that supports complex aggregates (plus filters and joins) at low read latencies similar to what you can achieve with DynamoDB.
 You can also add dynamic logic to your SQL, allowing you to pass query parameters to your aggregating functions for tremendous flexibility.